Burnout Revenge: Reception

-Jim Schaefer of Detroit Free Press gave the PS2 a score of all four stars and said that it "proves once again why it is the ultimate spectacle for those of us who just want to feel the rush.
-You know you're playing a great game when even the pauses in the action are filled with rockin' music, flashy video and big sound effects".
+Jim Schaefer of Detroit Free Press gave the PS2 a score of all four stars, praising the gameplay, the new features such as Traffic Attack and "traffic checking" system, graphics, the refined Crash mode, soundtrack, and multiplayer.
 Ryan Huschka later gave the X360 version the same score and stated that it "makes online showdowns much more personal".
-Greg Edwards of Maxim gave the PS2 and Xbox versions a score of nine out of ten and stated: "Tons of tracks, events, and online races give Revenge plenty of variety, but it's the blinding speed and the velvety smooth controls that make this the best racing game of the year".
+Greg Edwards of Maxim gave the PS2 and Xbox versions a score 9 out of 10, praising the variety of events, tracks, and online races, the sense of speed, and "smooth" controls.
 Eliot Fish of The Sydney Morning Herald gave the game four-and-a-half stars out of five and called it "relentlessly intense".
-However, Tim Meston of The Times gave it four stars out of five and stated: "The locations are varied, but with the usual generic locations, and a repetitiveness notic[e]able in the track layout for each stage is reduced somewhat by the addition of numerous shortcuts along each route".
-Scott Jones of the Hartford Courant gave it three stars out of four and called it "a car insurance agent's worst nightmare", but added that "there's still something a bit cold and heartless about the 'Burnout' series.
-Maybe it's all the phoney cars (no real car manufacturers, for obvious reasons, were willing to lend their vehicles to the game).
-Maybe it's because your opponents lack personality.
-Maybe the series needs a narrative.
-There's no story, nothing to keep you playing, other than more difficult challenges.
-And that's just not enough".
+Tim Meston of The Times gave it four stars out of five, his only complaint being some repetition in the track layout for each stage, but said that it was somewhat reduced by the addition of numerous shortcuts along each route.
+Scott Jones of the Hartford Courant gave it three stars out of four and called it "a car insurance agent's worst nightmare", and said that the opponents lack personality and that could have some story narrative.

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Burnout Revenge for "Racing Game of the Year" and "Outstanding Achievement in Soundtrack".
+At the following year's awards ceremony, the Xbox 360 version won the "Racing Game of the Year" award outright.